ilabcode/pyhgf/docs/source/index.md

 # Acknoledgements

-This implementation of the Hierarchical Gaussian Filter was largely inspired by the original [Matlab implementation](https://translationalneuromodeling.github.io/tapas).
-A Julia implementation can be found [here](https://github.com/ilabcode/HGF.jl).
+This implementation of the Hierarchical Gaussian Filter was largely inspired by the original [Matlab version](https://translationalneuromodeling.github.io/tapas).
+A Julia implementation is also available [here](https://github.com/ilabcode/HGF.jl).

 ```{toctree}
 ---